SUNY Orange, "If you have the dream, we have the way!"

 Specifically, the committee:

-5. recommends updates to the priorities of the Strategic Plan, and recommends changes in the college’s operations to meet those priorities, based on Assessment Advisory Committee reports and institutional planning information.
+4. Recommends updates to the priorities of the Strategic Plan, and recommends changes in the college’s operations to meet those priorities;

 Professional Recognition and Awards Committee